International Connections and Foreign Influences

 Export control laws are implemented by both the Department of Commerce through its Export Administration Regulations (EAR) and the Department of State through its International Traffic in Arms Regulations (ITAR).

 Export regulations apply whether or not the recipient is funded by a grant, contract, or other agreement, and apply whether or not the EAR or ITAR are cited in the award document.
 If a researcher accepts export-controlled technology or information from a government agency or from industry, the researcher is subject to ITAR or EAR regulations.

 Note: Most UC Berkeley research activities are excluded from export controls because of a general exception for “fundamental research” under the export control regulations.
 By not accepting any restriction on publication or foreign nationals, UC Berkeley protects the fundamental research exemption.

 However, PIs are advised to submit an Export Control Service Request Form to obtain guidance on sharing controlled technology with foreign persons overseas or in your lab, international research collaborations, traveling or shipping research materials overseas.
 Submission of this form will ensure that requests/questions are noted, time stamped, and tracked.
 For follow up questions after submitting the form, please contact email@example.com.

-- Disclose all current and pending support and affiliations, whether paid, unpaid, domestic or foreign, in your sponsored research proposals as required by the federal sponsor.
+- PDs/PIs are responsible for making sure that all covered personnel disclose all current and pending support and affiliations, whether paid, unpaid, domestic or foreign, as required by the sponsor.

-Make sure you report (when required to do so):
+Make sure covered personnel report (when required to do so):

 - All funding and/or in-kind support or resources you receive from a domestic and/or foreign entity